Castium Revelio: Fandoms upon Fandoms

 What's On Stage says Nat Tena (Nymphadora Tonks) has been added to the cast of an upcoming 25th-anniversary production of Europe.
 Tena will portray Katia in David Greig's play about the forces of globalization following the civil wars in the Balkans.
 The production will run June 20–August 10 at the Donmar Warehouse in London, and you can purchase tickets here.

 Helena Bonham Carter (Bellatrix Lestrange) was one of several celebrities who turned out May 9 to the Roundhouse in London to support Save the Children UK at its Centenary Gala.
 The event helps raise funds for the organization, which works on behalf of children in dangerous and unhealthy situations.
-You can view photos of the actress arriving at the event below from Just Jared.

 The BAFTA TV Awards were certainly a big event for winners Fiona Shaw (Petunia Dursley) and Jessica Hynes (voice of Mafalda Hopkirk), but the star-studded event was also attended by other wizarding world alumni, including Helen McCrory (Narcissa Malfoy).
 The Daily Mail shared photos of McCrory as she stunned in a black ruffled Alberta Ferretti gown alongside husband Damian Lewis (Homeland).
 You can check out a few photos in the gallery below.